-As disclosed under "- Directors and Executive Officers" above, on July 11, 2018, Hydro One Limited, on behalf of itself and Hydro One, announced that it had entered into the Letter Agreement for the purpose of the orderly replacement of the Board of Hydro One Limited and Hydro One and the retirement of Mayo Schmidt as the CEO effective July 11, 2018.
+As disclosed under "- Directors and Executive Officers" above, on July 11, 2018, Hydro One, on behalf of itself and Hydro One Inc., announced that it had entered into the Letter Agreement for the purpose of the orderly replacement of the Board of Hydro One and Hydro One Inc. and the retirement of Mayo Schmidt as the CEO effective July 11, 2018.
 In accordance with the Letter Agreement, Hydro One has agreed to consult with the Province in respect of future matters of executive compensation.
-In addition, the then-existing Hydro One Limited and Hydro One Board volunteered and agreed to immediately reduce board compensation to the levels contemplated by the pre-January 1, 2018 director compensation policy.
-The then-existing Hydro One Limited and Hydro One Board compensation for their service after June 30, 2018.
+In addition, the then-existing Hydro One and Hydro One Inc. Board volunteered and agreed to immediately reduce board compensation to the levels contemplated by the pre-January 1, 2018 director compensation policy.
+The then-existing Hydro One and Hydro One Inc. Board also volunteered and agreed to forego any compensation for their service after June 30, 2018.